 Vivienne Westwood retrospective opens at the Victoria and Albert Museum, London

 Joins the board of trustees for Liberty and designs a T-shirt in defence of liberty and human rights

 Made Dame Vivienne Westwood.
 The ‘Anglomania’ exhibition is held at the Metropolitan Museum of Art, New York

 Presented with a Lifetime Achievement prize at the British Fashion Awards

 Returned to London Fashion Week to show her Red Label collection

-Dedicates one of her collections to US military whistleblower Bradley Manning
+Dedicates one of her collections to US military whistleblower Chelsea Manning

 more designers for you